- how to write a press release

 Step 5: Dateline.

 The dateline of a press release generally reads as follows: city, state/province, month, day, and immediately precedes the first sentence of the press release body.
-The main reason for this, again, is to let readers know quickly whether the news is relevant to them or not.
+This lets readers know quickly whether the news is relevant to them or not.

 Step 6: Body.

-Your opening paragraph should mainly be focused on the who, what, why, when and how of the story.
-Your dateline will help with this, but you want to be sure to add additional context as needed.
+Your opening paragraph should focus on the who, what, why, when and how of the story.
 For example, if you were a restaurant opening a second location, the reader should know, within the first few sentences:

 - What type of restaurant you are

 - Where the new location is

 - When they can expect it to open